huangjundashuaige/huangjundashuaige/articles/c++primer/chapter3.md

 0
 but i dont think it will do lot damage for acutually the problem use a temperary variable for stroging the result of expression and you will get a 1, the potential danger may only appear in the compare expression i guess.

+##next day
+the expression of assigning returns a reference but no name and is a lvalue